 9. Community Acceptance.
 Concerns of the community regarding the investigation, the evaluation of alternatives, and the PRAP are evaluated.
-A responsiveness summary will be prepared that describes public comments received and the manner in which the Department will address the concerns raised.
-If the selected remedy differs significantly from the proposed remedy, notices to the public will be issued describing the differences and reasons for the changes.
+A responsiveness summary (see Appendix A herein) has been prepared that describes public comments received and the Department's response.

-Alternative 3 is being proposed because, as described above, it satisfies the threshold criteria and provides the best balance of the balancing criterion.
+Alternative 3 has been selected because, as described above, it satisfies the threshold criteria and provides the best balance of the balancing criterion.